arushigupta148/Database-application-to-review-IMDB-data/README.md

 # Database-application-to-review-IMDB-data
 Created an application containing dynamic components which were updated continuously as users made choices, allowing them to modify results interactively

-populate.java: The file has INSERT statements for tables to insert data into the Database. createdb.sql: The file creates all required tables and includes constraints, indexes, and other DDL statements. dropdb.sql: The file drops all tables and other objects created by createdb.sql file. main.java: The file establishes connectivity with the DBMS, executes SQL queries to search the database, retrieves query results and parses the returned results to generate the output on the GUI.
+populate.java: The file has INSERT statements for tables to insert data into the Database

+createdb.sql: The file creates all required tables and includes constraints, indexes, and other DDL statements

+dropdb.sql: The file drops all tables and other objects created by createdb.sql file

+main.java: The file establishes connectivity with the DBMS, executes SQL queries to search the database, retrieves query results and parses the returned results to generate the output on the GUI

 ## The GUI displays:
 a.
-List of movie genres.
+List of movie genres
 b.
 Countries where the movies are produced.
 c.
 Filming location country where movies are filmed
 d.
 Critic’s rating which is Rotten Tomato all critics rating